 Communities of practice refers to groups of people who share a concern or a passion for a topic, a craft, and/or a profession (Wenger 1998, 2006).
 These individuals deepen their knowledge and expertise through regular interaction with each other (Wenger 2006; Wenger et al. 2002).AdAPPtive chose the approach of Communities of Practice for upskilling teachers as it will allow them to learn about Digital Reading Apps (DRAs) in an informal, informative and non-judgemental environment.
 This will give them the knowledge and competence to use DRAs with their students to improve their reading fluency.Learn more

-On Friday 13 January 2023, the first of the 9 Community of Practice (COP) sessions was held in Dublin.Read more
+On 12 september 2023, the first COP of the Netherlands was held in Haarlem.Read more